Nancy D. Erbe

 Nancy Diane Erbe is an American negotiation, conflict resolution, and peacebuilding professor at California State University, Dominguez Hills (CSUDH).
-She is a Fulbright scholar, a specialist in peace and conflict resolution, and a Fulbright distinguished chair.
-She has received five Fulbright honors (Distinguished scholar and Fulbright specialist awards).
-She was the recipient of the Presidential Outstanding Professor Award in 2015.

 Education and career

 Erbe graduated from University of Minnesota with a Juris Doctor, and Straus Institute for Dispute Resolution, Pepperdine University School of Law with an L.L.M.

 She was the founding director of the Rotary Center for International Studies in Peace and Conflict Resolution at the University of California, Berkeley.
 Since 2017 Erbe has been editor-in-chief of Advances in religious and cultural studies (ARCS).